The Open Door Clinic

 Basic Services

 The Open Door Clinic, Inc. has many trained health and other professionals available to offer basic treatments.
-Some of the services/positions the clinic currently has had on Tuesday include the following: Registration, Reception, Transcription, Pharmacy/Pharmacy Technician, Tech Support, Dietitian/ Diabetic ED, Nursing (triage, rooming, and other), MD/DO, Chiropractor, Physical Therapist, PA/NP, and PAP.
+Some of the services/positions the clinic has include the following: Registration, Reception, Transcription, Pharmacy/Pharmacy Technician, Tech Support, Dietitian/ Diabetic education, Nursing (triage, rooming, and other), MD/DO, Chiropractor, Physical Therapist, PA/NP, Social Worker, Interpreter, Psychiatrist, and Counselor.

 Connections and Resources

 The Clinic has partnered with area health organizations to provide lab testing and other diagnostic services to patients.
-The Clinic can, when needed, refer patients to other community resources for dental health and psychological care.
-Attached is a document with the numbers, emails, locations, and hours of many of the Open Door Clinic's partners in the surrounding area.
+The Clinic can, when needed, refer patients to other community resources for dental health, basic needs, and other care.

 Volunteer positions image